thoth-station/adviser/docs/source/prescription.rst

       yield_matched_version: true                   # If set to true, use version that was matched instead of the one provided in the locked_version part.
       package_version:
         name: flask                                 # Mandatory, name of the pseudonym package.
-        version: '==1.2.0'                          # Version of the pseudonym in a locked form.
+        locked_version: '==1.2.0'                          # Version of the pseudonym in a locked form.
         index_url: 'https://pypi.org/simple'        # Package source index where the pseudonym is hosted.

 The pseudonym is registered for the specified criteria.
 The unit derived out of